StephenOnyeka/zimp-test-project/README.md

 ## Contributing

-Feel free to fork this project and submit pull requests for any improvements.
+1. Feel free to fork this project and submit pull requests for any improvements.
+2. Create your feature branch (git checkout -b feature/AmazingFeature)
+3. Commit your changes (git commit -m 'Add some AmazingFeature')
+4. Push to the branch (git push origin feature/AmazingFeature)
+5. Open a Pull Request